Pinki-shukla/grafana_keen/prometheus/Grafana.md

 <b>name</b> = assign a  name to the container, for example, grafana</br>

-<v> docker.io/grafana/grafana-enterprise: </b> This is the name of the image we want to run inside the container.
-It's called 'grafana-enterprise,' and it's stored in a special place on the internet called 'Docker Hub.'
+<b> docker.io/grafana/grafana-enterprise: </b> This is the name of the image we want to run inside the container.
+It's called 'grafana-enterprise,' and it's stored in a special place on the internet called 'Docker Hub.'</br>

 http://localhost:3001 hit on web browser to see Grafana login page in your web browser.